Grover Stewart

-Grover Stewart (born October 20, 1993) is an American football defensive tackle for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Albany State.
+Grover Stewart (born October 20, 1993) is an American professional football defensive tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Albany State Golden Rams.

 Professional career

-Stewart was drafted by the Indianapolis Colts in the fourth round, 144th overall, in the 2017 NFL Draft.
+Stewart was selected by the Indianapolis Colts in the fourth round, 144th overall, in the 2017 NFL draft.
+As a rookie, he finished with 23 total tackles (12 solo) in 14 games.

 After being a backup in his first two seasons, Stewart became a full-time starter in 2019.
 He had his first career sack in Week 2 of 2019.
 He finished the season playing in all 16 games with 13 starts, recording three sacks, 30 tackles and a pass deflection.

 On November 28, 2020, Stewart signed a three-year, $30.75 million contract extension through the 2023 season.

+On October 17, 2023, Stewart was suspended six games for violating the NFL policy on performance-enhancing drugs.
+He finished the season with 41 tackles and 0.5 sacks through 11 starts.

+On March 11, 2024, the Colts signed Stewart to a three-year, $39 million contract extension.